 Working Environment, OSHA Requirements and Disability

 Since 1970, efforts by OHSA to enforce standards of workplace safety have greatly reduced the incidence of workplace injury and mortality rates.
 When known occupational hazards exist, OSHA may require routine health screening or assessments to monitor the ongoing impact of such environments on employees.
-For example, an employee exposed to blood-borne pathogens might receive testing to determine whether or not transmission of an infectious disease has occurred.
+For example, an employee exposed to blood-borne pathogens might receive testing to determine whether transmission of an infectious disease has occurred.
 Similarly, workers in danger of occupational hearing loss are given routine exams to monitor their auditory health over time.
 Establishing a baseline for audiometric tests could reveal existing non-occupational hearing losses, as well as newly developed ones.
-In each of these examples, the employer could discover conditions that afford employees:
+In each of these examples, the employer could discover conditions that afford employees:..

 - Rights under the OSH Act.

 - Protection under the ADA.